CalebCooperDev/dark-heresy-refrence/README.md

 11/27/21 Tried to get routing working with the history API.
 Made a little progress but the previous urls dont clear so I just get a string of urls.
 Each time the link is clicked the new url is appended to the end of the old.

+After being unable to let it go I got it working... mostly.
+The navagation works but bookmarking is still an issue.

 11/21/21  Learned about the history API.
 Might solve my navagation issues

 11/15/21 Overwrote the README file so I got to learn a little about rolling back a file change.